igrep/monad-in-java-sample/README.md

 # monad-in-java-sample

-Sample classes to explain Monad in Java
+Sample classes to explain Monad in Java.

+Important Note: the source **can't be compiled**.
+Thoses classes are only for explanation.
+Refer [highj](https://github.com/DanielGronau/highj) library for buildable implementation of Monad.